show / hide menu

 Steps for Implementation

-Step1: Applying HTML Attributes
+Step 1: Applying HTML Attributes

-To test if this value is being read correctly, use a screen reader.
-Add the screen reader extension to Chrome and open the form.
 The screen reader will read the value of the aria-label property for you, as well as the value in the control.
 Use the tab key to set the screen reader’s focus to the next control.

 By implementing these steps, we ensure that our websites are accessible to individuals with disabilities, in compliance with ADA guidelines.
 This approach enhances inclusivity and ensures equal access to online resources for all users.